 Buying a property in Crete can also be a sound investment for property buyers.
-Property is generally cheaper than Spain, France and Italy, and property prices on Crete are rising by 15 per cent a year.
-We sold our Cretan property after two years and cleared 30% in profit!
+Property is generally cheaper than Spain, France and Italy.

 See our Crete Property section for more on what, where and why you should rent or buy Crete property.

-We’ve become far healthier here in Crete than we were in the UK.
-We put this down to a stress free lifestyle, long walks in the countryside admiring the flora and fauna, swimming in the ocean and enjoying the best food from the Cretan Diet.
+Expats usually find they become far healthier in Crete than there home countries.
+This can be put down to a stress free lifestyle, long walks in the countryside admiring the flora and fauna, swimming in the ocean and enjoying the best food from the Cretan Diet.

 See our Health Care in Crete section for in-depth, impartial and independent advice and information on doctors, dentists and hospitals in Crete, pensioners health care provision, the European Health Insurance Card and the reciprocal health care scheme and who is covered.

 If you are planning on living in Crete permanently, there are obviously many things to consider.
 Sometimes, the bureaucratic processes involved will put some people off, such as dealing with the utility companies, setting up bank accounts and transferring money to and from Greece.
 There's also the issues of Residency and tax matters, which does concern people.
 The consequences of the Brexit has yet to be resolved.